Features

 Calibration: Converting from pixels to Angstroms used to be painful.
 Use the reference files that come with RSpec to calibrate your spectrum in just four clicks!

-Importing and Exporting: RSpec can read and write your profiles to raw .dat files for use in other programs, including VSpec and Microsoft Excel.
-You can also export profile images to the clipboard, or BMP/JPG image files.
+Importing and Exporting: RSpec can read and write your profiles to raw .dat and FITS 1D files for use in other programs, including Microsoft Excel.
+You can also export profile images to the clipboard, or BMP/JPG image files and FITS 1D format for the BeSS and AAVSO databases.

 Multi-Core Processor Support: The first time you run RSpec, you’ll be surprised at how much it can do while a video of your spectrum is playing: it rotates the image, displays it on a monitor, adjusts contrast (histogram), subtracts background glow, calculates the profile, then displays the fully interactive profile graph.
 On a fairly modern computer, the program does all this and remains responsive to input as you zoom, pan, customize, and even view additional graphs like the focusing tool.